Home > Invertebrates > Shells > Cowries > Nucleolaria nucleus

 FALSE NUCLEAR COWRY

-Very rare in caverns or under slabs exposed to surge from 10 to 40 feet.
+Very rare in caverns or under slabs exposed to surge deeper than 10 feet.
 Glossy grayish-cream to light brown, inflated with protruding extremities, smaller granules mostly uniform in size, connected by ribs extending to the base, both edged with orange-brown, marginal callous barely developed, indistinct dorsal groove skewed to the side.
-Attains 1 inch.
+Attains 1 inch, 25 mm.
 Endemic to Hawaii.
 This is a hybrid between Indo-Pacific Nucleolaria nucleus and endemic Nucleolaria granulata.
 It was described in Severns, 2011 as Nucleolaria pseudonucleus, and synonymized by WORMS under N. nucleus.

 Nucleolaria granulata x nucleus